danjperron/pico4legsBot/USB_HOST/readme.md

 - Use page usage.
 I think that the gamepad record is 5.
 I should check for page usage 5 .<br>
 - Set default hat to 9.
 This will tell the gamepad that it is not connected yet.
 Modified function to take care of this.

 Bug in Thonny!
-Be aware that Thonny on see /dev/ttyAMA0 so you need to flip /dev/ttyS0 to /dev/ttyAMA0.
+Be aware that Thonny only see /dev/ttyAMA0.
+You need to flip /dev/ttyS0 to /dev/ttyAMA0.
 I used "su mv" when I boot my Pi.